VIRGINIA HOSPITAL CENTER THE FIRST IN THE UNITED STATES TO OFFER BRONCHIAL THERMOPLASTY TO PATIENTS WITH SEVERE ASTHMA

 Novel Procedure for Long Lasting Control of Severe Asthma

 Arlington, VA (May 3, 2010) - Virginia Hospital Center announced today that it will be the first Hospital in the United States to offer a new procedure for severe asthma patients, known as bronchial thermoplasty.
 The Alair® Bronchial Thermoplasty System was recently approved by the U.S. Food and Drug Administration (FDA).
-Patients who are 18 years and uffer from severe persistent asthma that is not well controlled with inhaled corticosteroids and long acting beta agonists, the current standard-of-care treatments, will be eligible for the procedure.
+Patients who are 18 years and suffer from severe persistent asthma that is not well controlled with inhaled corticosteroids and long-acting beta agonists, the current standard-of-care treatments, will be eligible for the procedure.
 The first procedure will be done at Virginia Hospital Center on Thursday, May 6, 2010.

 Dr. David R. Duhamel, Director of Pulmonary Special Procedures and the Lung Cancer Center at Virginia Hospital Center was one of the principal investigators, and Dr. Jeff B. Hales, Chief, Division of Pulmonary Critical Care and Sleep Medicine at Virginia Hospital Center was a co-investigator in the Asthma Intervention Research 2 (AIR2) Trial, which evaluated the device's safety and effectiveness.
 The data from that study was submitted to the FDA and was the basis for the agency's approval of the first-of-its-kind device for the treatment of asthma.
 The AIR2 data was also published in the January 15, 2010 issue of the American Journal of Respiratory and Critical Care Medicine (AJRCCM).
 The trial demonstrated that treatment with the Alair System resulted in improved asthma quality of life, as well as considerable reductions in asthma attacks, ER visits, hospitalizations, and days lost from work, school or other daily activities due to asthma.

-"We are honored to be the first Hospital offering this revolutionary new procedure to adults suffering with severe asthma in the DC Metro area," said Dr. Duhamel.
+"We are honored to be the first Hospital offering this revolutionary new procedure to adults suffering from severe asthma in the DC Metro area," said Dr. Duhamel.
 "Bronchial thermoplasty is a promising new tool in the arsenal that has the potential to reduce hospital visits, out-of-pocket healthcare costs, and days missed from work.
 This definitive intervention provides a long-term benefit to adult asthma patients and significantly improves the quality of life for those suffering from this chronic condition."

 Millions of patients with asthma struggle to keep their disease under control.
 Asthma accounts for 2 million emergency room visits in the US each year.
 Each day, roughly 40,000 unscheduled physician office visits, 5,000 emergency room visits, and 1,000 hospitalizations occur due to asthma.
 The Alair Bronchial Thermoplasty System has been shown to help patients with severe asthma gain substantially better control over their disease.